 We are Jane – Belgian venture capital fund We are Jane focuses on female entrepreneurs, as currently only 5% of female founders land funding.
 Set up by a trio that have almost 60+ years of entrepreneurial and investment experience between them, Conny Vandendriessche, Muriel Uytterhaegen and Eline Talboom, they are on a mission to change the game.

 Voulez Capital – Voulez Capital is on a mission to fund female entrepreneurs, having been created in 2018 in London, by female entrepreneur and mother Anya Navidski.
 Beyond just funding, Anya is aware of the fact that we live in a world where products and services are being built without properly addressing the needs of half of the population, and she wants to correct this.

-Kaleidoscope Investments – Hardeep Rai is the founder and Managing Director of Kaleidoscope Investments.
+Kaleidoscope Group – Hardeep Rai is the founder and Managing Director of Kaleidoscope.
 After Hardeep’s son Eshan was born with a severe brain injury, he began to think about support available for people with disabilities, and after meeting the founder of Disabled Entrepreneurs, he founded Ki in 2015.
 Ki helps entrepreneurs with disabilities to realise their dream of running and growing their own business, by providing on-going help, expertise and investment throughout the duration of the business life-cycle.

 Diversity VC – Diversity VC is non-profit partnership network, working to increase diversity of thought in the venture industry.
 It believes that funding into underrepresented founders will generate better decision making and higher returns.
 Although not technically a VC, the team helps minority founders get the funding they deserve, and also places underrepresented individuals in VC firms to increase diversity.